clod81/block_service_workers/README.md

-Extension to block Service Workers registration in Google Chrome browser
+Extension to block Service Workers registration in Chrome and Firefox browsers
 =========

 When loaded, this extension will prevent Service Workers to be registered.